-Whether you’re just starting the claims process or need to submit an appeal, Woods & Woods is here to help.
+Whether you’re just starting the claims process or need to submit an appeal, Woods and Woods is here to help.
 Since 1985, we’ve fought for injured and disabled veterans.
 We’re recognized nationally as a leading veterans disability benefits law firm, and we’ve helped thousands of veterans and their family members.

 We also offer free claim evaluations for those seeking VA benefits for depression and other conditions.
 If you decide to hire us, we never charge a fee unless your benefits claim is successful.
-Our fee is a percentage of your back pay and case expenses — we’ll never bill by the hour or touch your future benefits.
+Our fee is a percentage of your back pay plus case expenses — we’ll never bill by the hour or touch your future benefits.

-When you hire Woods & Woods, you’ll gain access to experienced veterans disability lawyers and large support staff.
+When you hire Woods and Woods, you’ll gain access to experienced veterans disability lawyers and our large support staff.
 Your team will include attorneys, doctors, case managers, and psychologists.
 We’ll strive to ensure your VA disability for depression claim is successful — and we’ll fight to make sure you get every penny you deserve.